Every term used across Soomario products, explained in plain English.

 - Sortino Ratio

 - Like the Sharpe ratio, but only penalizes downside volatility (losses), not upside volatility (gains).
 A better measure for strategies where large upside moves are desirable.
 Higher is better.
+The gap between Sharpe and Sortino indicates how much of a strategy's volatility is upside.

 - Stop-Loss (SL)